 Construction joints are placed in a concrete slab to define the extent of the individual placements, generally in conformity with a predetermined joint layout.

 Construction joints must allow horizontal displacement right-angled to the joint surface that is normally caused by thermal and shrinkage movement.
 At the same time they must not allow vertical or rotational displacements.
-Figure 1 summarizes which displacement must be allowed or not allowed by a construction joint.
+Fig.1 summarizes which displacement must be allowed or not allowed by a construction joint.

 The concrete is subjected to volume change due to many reasons.
 So we have to cater for this by way of joint to relieve the stress.
 Expansion is a function of length.
 The building longer than 45m are generally provided with one or more expansion joint.
 In india recommended c/c spacing is 30m.
 The joints are formed by providing a gap between the building parts.